How would you feel if you could browse the Internet directly on your Android TV?

-Navigating through the Samsung browser isn’t as difficult as I expected it to be, but that doesn’t mean it was easy either.
+Navigating through the Samsung browser isn’t as difficult as I expected, but that doesn’t mean it was easy either.

 That said, the browser looks pretty good.
 The menu and search bar, while still there, don’t take up as much space as they do in Opera and Chrome.

 For what it is, the Samsung internet browser is pretty good.
-However, at it’s core, it’s only meant to be a basic web browser for people who can’t be bothered to change it to something else.
+However, at its core, it’s only meant to be the pre-installed browser for people who can’t be bothered to change it to something else.

 The fact that you’re reading this article means you want something better, and this isn’t it.

 What’s the Fastest Web Browser for Android TV?

 Back in 2018, Android Authority ran a performance test to find out what the fastest Android web browser was at the time.
 However, it is a few years old now, and it was run on a smartphone, not an Android TV box.

 So I thought it would be great to run those tests on my NVIDIA Shield Pro Android TV box to see the results.